temt-ceo/ZFNet-MLP-Mix/Stanford University/README.md

   Some of the problem sets ask you to work with network analysis programs and to analyze data.
 You can find links to the data and instructions for the netwoek analysis programs embedded in the problem sets, and also posted separately under the Resources tab.

+  Much of the material for the course is covered with added detail and references in a text:
+  Matthew O. Jackson "Social and Economic Networks", Princeton University Press
 ```
 ## Final Exam.
 ```